Migrating data from Yandex Managed Service for PostgreSQL to Yandex Managed Service for MySQL®

 -

-type and specify the cluster connection parameters in it:- Connection type:
+MySQL®-type target endpoint and specify its cluster connection settings:- Connection type:

 - Connection type: